 In competitive-entry diploma programs, students who meet the above criteria will be preferred candidates at the program deadline.
 For Bachelor of Technology (BTech) programs with first-come entry, all eligible students may apply until the program is filled, and there is no need for preferred candidacy during early intake.
 When the program is wait-listing applicants, Indigenous applicants will be given waitlist priority.

-Our programs also work closely with Indigenous Services at BCIT to ensure students receive the best possible support and encouragement while in the program.
-Please visit Indigenous Services for more information on available resources.
+Our programs also work closely with Indigenous Initiatives at BCIT to ensure students receive the best possible support and encouragement while in the program.
+Please visit Indigenous Initiatives for more information on available resources.

 Indigenous Scholarships & Financial Awards